metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Dak is not having a good game.
 Not in the least.
 His passes have been off-the-mark and a bit wild.
 His receivers not being on the same page don't help either, but that's something that should have been rectified during practice.

 Ezekiel Elliott is injured.
 Lovely.
-There goes my over-bet on him.
+There goes my over bet on him.

+Inopportune penalties combined with poor tackling - the Cowboys weren't motivated to play hard this week, not against a Raiders team ranked as one-score underdogs.

+***

+## Bills @ Saints

+Bills committing so much more to the running game now.
+First 12 plays, 8 of them have been rushes.